Don't Throw Away Your Shot to Learn More About Lin-Manuel Miranda's Love Story

 And though their fortunes had certainly shifted by the time they wed at Staatsburg, N.Y.'s elegant, river-front inn in 2010, he was well aware that he was the lucky one.
 "The success that comes with The Heights made me go from a normal person to the equivalent of a pretty girl in New York," he put it to the Times.
 "Every once in a while, someone on the subway will holler at me.
 Otherwise, life is normal.
 Vanessa's had people hollering at her all her life."

-A decade and one $600 million-grossing musical sensation later, he's eked out just a bit more fame with the likes of Beyoncé, Julia Roberts and even Oprah Winfrey acknowledging his genius.
+A little more than a decade and one $600 million-grossing musical sensation later, he's eked out just a bit more fame with the likes of Beyoncé, Julia Roberts and even Oprah Winfrey acknowledging his genius.
 But he's still singing the praises of the woman who's left him feeling just a bit helpless since their high school days.

-True teammates, they've spent the past 11 months divvying up virtual school duties in between Nadal's cosmetics regulation course at Fordham's Fashion Law Institute and Miranda's filming schedules for HBO's His Dark Materials, this summer's In the Heights movie and his feature film directorial debut tick, tick...
+True teammates, they've spent the bleakest months of quarantine divvying up virtual school duties in between Nadal's cosmetics regulation course at Fordham's Fashion Law Institute and Miranda's filming schedules for HBO's His Dark Materials, last summer's In the Heights movie and his feature film directorial debut, November's Tick, Tick...
 Boom!

 The even greater silver lining, he continued, is "they've gotten so close as a result of being cooped up in the house, and it could have gone the other way!
 But they've actually become very close friends."

 As for Mom and Dad, they're every bit as infatuated as the night they bonded over Grand Theft Auto and Marc Anthony's greatest hits.
-Marking their 10th anniversary last September, Nadal crowed in a tweet, "I love you more and in new and different ways with every moment and milestone, good or bad."
+Marking their 10th anniversary in September 2020, Nadal crowed in a tweet, "I love you more and in new and different ways with every moment and milestone, good or bad."
 Responded her groom, "Every day with you is the best day."